 Something he considers another useful tool is Management 3.0, which helps to manage work and not people.
-Continuous improvement, but mainly work for objectives, have been key tools in Marc’s experience.
-Marc pointed out that it is not possible to control everyone’s day to day, especially when it is scaled.
+Continuous improvement, but mainly work for objectives, has been key tools in Marc’s experience.
+Marc pointed out that it is not possible to control everyone’s day-to-day, especially when it is scaled.
 Instead, you have to look for tools and ideas that allow autonomy and alignment of teams.

 Marc believes that in volatile and changing environments, creating hierarchies is not necessarily the approach that works best.
-On the other hand, a more horizontal approach streamlines decision-making and brings creativity, which is precisely what is needed in these type of environments.
+On the other hand, a more horizontal approach streamlines decision-making and brings creativity, which is precisely what is needed in these types of environments.
 “Democracy ends when time is up,” as he says, makes a lot of sense.
-Debate cannot be more important than working.
+The debate cannot be more important than working.

 Marc also mentioned that having hierarchies can bring the added complication of drawing knowledgeable people away from where their knowledge is required.
 The problem with hierarchy is not the hierarchy itself if it puts the right people in the right place at the right time.
 However, having that precise alignment of people, place, and time is difficult in a changing and uncertain environment.

 For Marc, the Management 3.0 trend contributes a lot, as it provides a systemic view of companies.
 From systems thinking, each individual is considered a system, and when they interact with other people, you end up having more complex systems.
 Therefore, it is vital for management to deal with these systems, and it is vital that it not only be left in the hands of managers themselves but rather, people close to the work.